jjchong77/csci3055u-project-template/README.md

 ## About the tools

-> _Rustup, the installer, comes packaged with Cargo.
-Similar to Lein, Cargo can automatically create projects and run them from a src folder._.
+> _Rustup, the installer, automatically installs a package manager known as Cargo.
+Similar to Lein, Cargo can automatically create projects and run them either from a file located in the src folder, or from the directory through the command ```cargo run```.
+It does require you to have the Visual Basic Studio tools for C installed._.

 ## About the standard library